cmu-delphi/covidcast-indicators/google_symptoms/DETAILS.md

 # Google Symptoms

-We import the confirmed case and deaths data from the Google Research's Open COVID-19 Data project and export the county-level and state-level data as-is.
+We import the normalized symptom search term popularity data from the Google Research's Open COVID-19 Data project and export the county-level and state-level data as-is.

 ## Geographical Levels (`geo`)
 * `county`: reported using zero-padded FIPS codes.
 The county level data is derived